jdelucaa/node-crud/README.md

 # Node CRUD
 CRUD App with Node and MongoDB

-# What you will see here

-* Handle CRUD in Node
-* How to use MongoDB in Node
-* Handle Node validation and messages

-# What is used here
+# Dependencies

 * Node
 * Express
 * MongoDB
 * Mongoose

-# Getting started
+# Getting started with this repo

 - Download and install NodeJS
 - Clone this repository